Resource guide

 Fractional CCO only works when the mandate is real.

-A fractional Chief Compliance Officer is useful when a company needs senior regulatory judgment, board communication, and operating discipline before it needs or can support a full-time executive.
-It is not a synonym for outsourced box-checking, and it does not solve a company that refuses to resource compliance at all.
+A fractional Chief Compliance Officer is useful when a company needs senior regulatory judgment and board communication before it can support a full-time executive.
+It does not rescue a company that refuses to resource compliance.

-Use it when the business has become institution-facing faster than its org chart.
+Use it when the business has gone institution-facing faster than its org chart.

-- An exam, remediation plan, or internal-control rebuild needs senior ownership immediately.
+• An exam, remediation plan, or control rebuild needs senior ownership immediately.

-A fractional title cannot paper over a refusal to operate seriously.
+A title cannot cover for a refusal to operate seriously.

-- If the workload is already full-time, the company is late rather than fractional-ready.
+• If the workload is already full-time, the company is late, not fractional-ready.

-- If the mandate is purely clerical, an operator or analyst model is a better fit.
+• If the mandate is purely clerical, an operator or analyst is a better fit.

-- If the firm needs legal advice rather than operating leadership, buy counsel instead.
+• If the firm needs legal advice rather than operating leadership, buy counsel.

 A real fractional CCO owns priorities, sequencing, and institutional communication.